Email:

 All shows at Zaragoza Luce take place in the centre and areas near the centre of Zaragoza, within a short distance of each other.
 The route is easy to walk around, meaning you can enjoy both the city and the light shows.
 If you prefer, you can also move around by bike, which is a practical and sustainable alternative for exploring the city.

-The festival will take place from 19:00 to 01:00 on Friday 21 and Saturday 22, and from 19:00 to 23:00 on Sunday 23 February.
+The festival will take place from 19:45 to 00:00 on Thursday 19, and from 19:00 to 00:00h on Friday 20, Saturday 21 and Sunday 22.
 These times will allow you to see the light shows as best as possible, since the sun will have set.

 The Festival Luce is completely free.
 All shows are open to the public, meaning that everyone can have the chance to enjoy art and culture free of charge.